Chris-McGonigle/bash-boris/README.md

 6. The favicon for the site was created using [favicon.cc](https://www.favicon.cc/).

 7. Images for the site were sourced using Google Image search, and were then cartoonized by the developer using [Befunky](https://www.befunky.com/).
-Details ofo the source images used can be found in the table below.
+Details of the source images used can be found in the table below.

 | Image Title | Source |
 | --- | --- |